Mass Effect 3 Tweaks

 I updated it a few times with bug fixes and new features.
 After searching ages for how to edit DLC, I modified ME3Explorer to have an automated way of installing files.
 It's a very poor job as I don't know C# very well.
 Once I wrote the tool, I obtained a patch for the Coalesce tool to let it work with DLC (it has bugs).
 Putting these together allowed me to create Mod Manager 2, which was a complete rewrite of Mod Manager 1.

 Mod Manager 3 was originally going to have a Mod Sync tool where all parties could join a mod session, but the idea was scrapped as I lost interest in Mass Effect 3 (over 1000 hours!)
 For a web development class, I rebuilt the site, and made ModMaker, which requires Mod Manager in order to parse.
-Mod Manager 3 is a significant rewrite of Mod Manager 2 and the ModMaker compiler is incredibly complex.
+Mod Manager 3 was a significant rewrite of Mod Manager 2 and the ModMaker compiler is incredibly complex.
+Most of the current code for Mod Manager is based on Mod Manager 3.

 I'd like to thank specific people for making things on this site possible.